 The goal of this work is to understand the relationship between anticipatory processes and behavioral avoidance.

 Attention biases towards threat have been reported in both pediatric and adult anxiety (Bar-Haim et al., 2007).
 Threat biases may arise through perturbations in amygdala-prefrontal circuitry (Monk et al., 2006; Monk et al., 2008; Britton et al., 2012).
 In addition, Attention Bias Modification Training (ABMT) may reduce anxiety symptoms.
+Several projects aim at understanding the behavioral, clinical and neural effects of attention biases and attention training.

 The goal of this work is to develop and test computational approaches to analyze dot-probe data.